ashesh808/SCSUHackathonNov2023/README.md

 ### Note
 - Flashcards are generated based on the PDF data specified by the `id` and `dataformat` parameters.

+Certainly!
+Here's the updated documentation for the `/getflashcarddata` endpoint with the example data:

 ## Get Flashcard Data

 **Endpoint:** `/getflashcarddata`